-Price per square foot on quarterly transactions increased 26.6% from \$375 per square foot to \$474 per square foot from Q3 2020 to Q4 2020.
-The chart shows the department store sector has historically achieved the lowest price per square foot and the fast-food sector has achieved the highest price per square foot at \$734/sf in Q3 2020.
-Price per square foot increased in all sectors from Q3 2020 to Q4 2020, with the most significant increase occurring in the auto repair sector at 34%.
-Notably, there were no department store transactions in Q4 2020.
+Price per square foot on quarterly transactions decreased 6.75% from \$474 per square foot to \$442 per square foot from Q4 2020 to Q1 2021.
+The chart shows the department store sector has historically achieved the lowest price per square foot and the bank sector surpassed the fast food sector to achieve the highest price per square foot.
+All sectors showed decreases in price per square foot except for banks and department stores.